Lord-Lieutenant of Gloucestershire

 The King appoints a Lord-Lieutenant as his representative in each county.
 The role is non-political and unpaid.

 Vice Lord-Lieutenant: Roger Deeks DL

 Clerk to the Lieutenancy: Peter Bungard.

 The Lord-Lieutenant maintains links with the armed forces and emergency services and is also the patron or president of a number of county charities.
-Much of her time, however, will be given to actively supporting the civic life of the county, working with local councils and agencies, the emergency services, schools, charities and the voluntary sector.
+Much of his time, however, will be given to actively supporting the civic life of the county, working with local councils and agencies, the emergency services, schools, charities and the voluntary sector.